0xmetaschool/Learning-Projects/Learn everything about NFTs/2. 🤖 The Mechanism/How do NFTs actually Work_.md

 ﻿# 🤖 The Mechanism

-## **How do NFTs actually work?**
+## How NFTs work

 NFTs are different from ERC-20 tokens, such as DAI or LINK, in that each individual token is completely unique and is not divisible.
 NFTs give the ability to assign or claim ownership of any unique piece of digital data, trackable by using Ethereum's blockchain as a public ledger.
 An NFT is minted from digital objects as a representation of digital or non-digital assets.
-For example, an NFT could represent:
+For example, an NFT could represent :

--   Digital Art:
+-   **Digital Art**
     -   GIFs
     -   Collectibles
     -   Music
     -   Videos
--   Real World Items:
+-   **Real World Items**
     -   Deeds to a car
     -   Tickets to a real world event
     -   Tokenized invoices
     -   Legal documents
     -   Signatures

--   Lots and lots more options to get creative with!
+-  **+ Lots and lots more options to get creative with!**

 An NFT can only have one owner at a time.
 Ownership is managed through the uniqueID and metadata that no other token can replicate.
 NFTs are minted through smart contracts that assign ownership and manage the transferability of the NFTs.

 When someone creates or mints an NFT, they execute code stored in smart contracts that conform to different standards, such as ERC-721.
 This information is added to the blockchain where the NFT is being managed.
 The minting process, from a high level, has the following steps that it goes through:

 -   Creating a new block
 -   Validating information
 -   Recording information into the blockchain

-NFT's have some special properties:
+**NFT's have some special properties**:

 -   Each token minted has a unique identifier that is directly linked to one Ethereum address.
 -   They're not directly interchangeable with other tokens 1:1.
 For example 1 ETH is exactly the same as another ETH.
 This isn't the case with NFTs.